 Christopher Plummer (November, 1999; photo: GLC)

-He has also performed in London both at the National Theatre under Laurence Olivier and for the Royal Shakespeare Company.
-In 1981, in the U.S., he turned in a stunning Iago to James Earl Jones' Othello.
+His many performances in the US include that of Cyrano in the musical of the same name, for which he won a Tony award in 1974.
+In 1981, he turned in a stunning Iago to James Earl Jones' Othello.
 New York Times critic, Frank Rich, in his anthology Hot Seat, calls Plummer's acting in the work one of the twenty indelible performances he had seen during his career with the paper.

 His controversial, frank, and iconoclastic autobiography, In Spite of Myself: A Memoir was published in 2008.

-He lives with his third wife, Elaine Taylor on a 30-acre estate in Weston, Connecticut.
-Although he spends most of his time in the United States, he remains a Canadian citizen.
+He lived with his third wife, Elaine Taylor on a 30-acre estate in Weston, Connecticut.
+Although he spent most of his time in the United States, he remained a Canadian citizen.